How we make Fruity Parachutes

-Fruity Chutes have the classic ellipsoid shape of professional and military parachutes.
-The shape is similar to hemispherical but the top is flattened.
-This has the same drag coefficient as hemispherical but reduces the amount of material and lowers the weight.
+Classic Fruity Chutes have the classic ellipsoid shape of many military parachutes.
+The shape is similar to a hemisphere, but the top is flattened.
+This has the same drag coefficient as a hemispherical design but reduces the amount of material and lowers the weight.
 This design has several advantages over other designs:

-2. It uses the least amount of material for a given canopy size and load capability
+2. Uses the least amount of material for a given canopy size and load capability.

 Overall Design: